Exilarch: Deposition of 'Ukba

-Ukban IV is mentioned as exilarch immediately following the death of Hasdai II; he was deposed at the instigation of Kohen-Zedek, Gaon of Pumbedita, but was reinstated in 918 on account of some Arabic verses with which he greeted the caliph Al-Muktadir.
+Ukban IV is mentioned as exilarch immediately following the death of Hasdai II; he was deposed at the instigation of Kohen-Zedek, Gaon of Pumbedita, but was reinstated in 918 on account of some Arabic verses with which he greeted the caliph al-Muqtadir.
 He was deposed again soon afterwards, and fled to Kairwan, where he was treated with great honor by the Jewish community there.

 'Ukba's nephew, David II, became exilarch; but he had to contend for nearly two years with Kohen-Zedek before he was finally confirmed in his power (921).
 In consequence of Saadia's call to the gaonate of Sura and his controversy with David, the latter has become one of the best-known personages of Jewish history.
 Saadia had David's brother Josiah (Al-Hasan) elected anti-exilarch in 930, but the latter was defeated and banished to Chorasan.
 David ben Zakkai was the last exilarch to play an important part in history.
 He died a few years before Saadia; his son Judah died seven months afterward.

 Judah left a son (whose name is not mentioned) twelve years of age, whom Saadia took into his house and educated.
 His generous treatment of the grandson of his former adversary was continued until Saadia's death in 942.